flask-django-independent-study/varsity/README.md

 * Handle file uploads
 * Understand and implement HTTP vs WSS
 * Use token and HTTP authentication
-* Use Flask-Restless to create an API
+* Create a REST API
 * Use routes, templates, and forms in Django
 * Authenticate users in Django